Ah, a conundrum as old as time.

 Most of us don’t realise it, some of us don’t care, and others are trying to understand more about it.
-Raised on a diet of patriarchy, heteronormativity, and white supremacy is bound to have an impact on how we view and treat people that aren’t like us.
+Being raised on a diet of patriarchy, heteronormativity, and white supremacy is bound to have an impact on how we view and treat people that aren’t like us.

 These things are systemic because they’ve been happening for centuries.

-I had a best mate and we used to dress up a lot and film funny sketches.
+I had a best mate and we used to dress up as men (a lot) and film funny sketches.